Shalom-Avraham Shaki: Biography

 Born in Yemen in the Ottoman Empire, Shaki emigrated to Palestine in 1914.
 He was educated at a religious school and college before attending a religious teachers' seminary.
 He also studied at the Institute for Middle Eastern Studies at the Hebrew University of Jerusalem.

 In 1929 he began working as a teacher in Hadera, before switching to Tel Aviv the following year, where he worked until 1951.
 Between 1950 and 1951 he was headmaster of a religious school in a Yemenite ma'abara in Ein Shemer.
 From 1952 until 1963 he was headmaster of a school in Bnei Brak.

 Having been a member of Hapoel HaMizrachi, Shaki became a member of the National Religious Party when it was founded by a merger of Hapoel HaMizrachi and Mizrachi.
 Shaki was on the party's list for the 1961 elections.
 Although he failed to win a seat, he entered the Knesset on 8 November 1962 as a replacement for the deceased Mordechai Nurock.
 However, he lost his seat in the 1965 elections.

-His daughter, Tehila, is the wife of Breslov rosh yeshiva Eliezer Berland.
+His daughter, Tehila, is married to Breslov rosh yeshiva Eliezer Berland.
 He died in 1990.